-It is one of the rare diseases
+It is a rare disease.

 Scleroderma groups a set of rare diseases that affect the skin, narrowing and hardening their connective tissues.
-In some people, scleroderma affects only the skin.
+In some people, Scleroderma affects only the skin.

-The six types of scleroderma can be separated into two main classifications: localized scleroderma and systemic sclerosis.
+The six types of Scleroderma can be separated into two main classifications: localized Scleroderma and systemic sclerosis.
 However, patients may have different symptoms and different combinations of diseases.

-There have been many attempts to classify scleroderma so that patients and doctors can plan for the proper management of the condition.
+There have been many attempts to classify Scleroderma so that patients and doctors can plan for the proper management of the condition.

 - The first is called limited